Betty Price

 👁️ Common Sightings

-- Dark female figure in period dress
+- Dark female figure in waterlogged period dress

-- Cold wet hands touching witnesses
+- Cold wet hands grasping at witnesses

-- Oppressive malevolent presence
+- Oppressive malevolent presence in cellar

-- Sounds of splashing water from cellar
+- Sounds of splashing water and desperate scratching

-- Wet footprints appearing mysteriously
+- Wet footprints appearing on dry floors

 Paranormal Investigations